Azerbaijan's capital Baku is a Strategic Pearl of the Caspian Sea

 Nagorno-Karabakh

-Back to the interview with Reza Deghati and the recent developments in Nagorno-Karabakh last year.
-After a relatively brief military campaign, the by Armenia illegally occupied enclave was taken back by Azerbaijani forces, and the enclave was officially dissolved.
+Back to the interview with Reza Deghati and the recent developments in Nagorno-Karabakh in 2020.
+After a relatively brief military campaign, Azerbaijani forces took back the Armenia's illegally occupied enclave and the enclave was officially dissolved.

 Deghati eye-witnessed the first Karabakh war (from 1988 to 1994) and commemorated the more than thirty thousand casualties and hundreds of thousands of refugees.
 In the interview, he raised awareness of the atrocities committed by the Armenian forces, in particular the Khojali massacre.

 On the night of February 26, 1992, hundreds among the town's population of 8,000 were murdered in cold blood.
-Survivors were left to stumble through the darkness to neighboring villages and towns.
+Survivors were left to stumble through the darkness to neighbouring villages and towns.

 This 'ethnic cleansing,’ or better said, destruction, did not get too much attention in the West, which reported the conflict mainly from Armenia’s (or better said, ‘Westen’ perspective).
 The mutilation and brutality that he saw inflicted on the victims still keep him up at night.

 For those interested, it's advisable to research the history of the conflict to understand better what happened last year.
-Studying the 1993 UN Security Council Resolutions (822, 853, 874 and 884) is a must in that perspective.
-Faced with the prospect of rule by Azerbaijan, tens of thousands of Armenians most of whom were illegally occupying Azerbaijani land, fled back to Armenia.
+Studying the 1993 UN Security Council Resolutions (822, 853, 874 and 884) is essential in that perspective.
+Faced with the prospect of rule by Azerbaijan, tens of thousands of Armenians, most of whom were illegally occupying Azerbaijani land, fled back to Armenia.

 Arthur Blok